Heretic-oVirt/docs/Overview-eng.md

 Any server remote management hardware (called iLO for HPE servers like ours or iDRAC for Dell servers, but other vendors have similar, sometimes optional, solutions under the name of BMC or IPMI) should be connected to the separate management network and the support PC/VD can be used to access the remote console offered by these out-of-band management solutions.

-The actual installation of the server machines is expected to happen by means of network boot (PXE), which means that on the server machines the network boot option must be activated by firmware (BIOS or UEFI) and there must be at least one of the network ports selected as a boot device (an option which is again dependent on the firmware, but the first of the embedded network cards is usually a safe choice) and connected to the management network mentioned above (that is: connected to the appropriate dedicated switch or VLAN).
+The actual installation of the server machines is expected to happen by means of network boot (PXE), which means that on the server machines the network boot option must be activated by firmware (BIOS or UEFI) and there must be at least one of the network ports selected as a boot device (an option which is again dependent on the firmware, but the first of the embedded network cards is usually a safe choice to make) and connected to the management network mentioned above (that is: connected to the appropriate dedicated switch or VLAN).

 Once the server machine has been booted from the network, it will present a boot menu with precompiled entries (it will have been created by the installation of the support PC/VD, also propagating any changes to the defaults made through kernel commandline options, changes that should not be repeated) and the only interactive choice to be made will be to select the type (a complete server based on CentOS, referred to as "Host", or a minimal server based on oVirt-NextGenerationNode, referred to as "NGN") and identity (identified as "Node 0", "Node 1" or "Node 2") of the machine you are installing, then press Enter and wait for the prompt to signal that installation has been completed.